frost0x/frost0x.github.io/index.md

 title: Hack All The Things
 ---

-# 👋 Welcome

-Welcome to my corner of the internet.
-I write about **Offensive Agentic AI**.
-Beyond that, I explore AI, Cyber Security, Philosophy, and ideas that matter.
+# Hack ALL the things

+I write about things that matter.
+Things that can and will accelerate technological and social development.
+Things that are for the readers of tomorrow.

 ## ✍️ Posts by most recent edit
 {% assign sorted_posts = site.posts | sort: "date" | reverse %}